10 Powerful Health Benefits of Curry Leaves (Karivepaku) You Shouldn’t Ignore

 6. Prevents Anemia and Fatigue

-Curry leaves are a good source of iron and folic acid.
-These nutrients help increase red blood cell count and improve oxygen flow, reducing tiredness and weakness.
+Being a good source of iron and folic acid, curry leaves help increase red blood cell count and enhance oxygen transport.
+This reduces symptoms like tiredness, weakness, and fatigue — especially important for women with iron deficiency.

 7. Boosts Immunity and Fights Infections